emilwalter/fortnox-client/README.md

 # @waltermedia/fortnox-client

-A opinionated client library for interacting with the Fortnox API, designed to help developers easily fetch data from Fortnox and integrate it into their applications.
+A TypeScript client library for interacting with the Fortnox API, featuring built-in rate limiting and error handling.

 ## Installation